 A panel of stakeholders involved with Integrated Education will discuss matters arising from new research being conducted at Queen’s University.
-On the panel will be Dr Rebecca Loader, Kellie Armstrong MLA, Kevin Lambe and Linda Ervine (Turas, Scoil na Seolta).
+On the panel will be Dr Rebecca Loader, Michelle Guy MLA, Kevin Lambe and Linda Ervine (Turas, Scoil na Seolta).
 The panel will be chaired by Ian McMillan.
 Themes discussed are expected to include religious balance, all-ability education, Shared Education, social class in education, education as a revolution, and how to disagree safely, supportively and productively.

 Ian McMillan is a PhD research student at Queen’s University, Belfast.
 His research focuses on governance and leadership in Integrated schools.
 Before this, Ian worked as a language teacher in an Integrated College for 23 years, during which time he created and led the award-winning Shared Education pilot-project Sharing Languages, Sharing Cultures.
 Ian has served as a school governor both inside and outside the Integrated sector.
 Ian also produces the educational podcast Speaking Irish.